RakhithJK/PHPMailer-wiki/Troubleshooting.md

 You can also change these settings globally in your php.ini, but that's a **really** bad idea; PHP 5.6 made this change for very good reasons.

-Sometimes this behavior is not quite so apparent; sometimes encryption failures may appear as the client issuing a `QUIT` immediately after trying to do a `STARTTLS`.
-If you see that happen, you should check the state of your certificates or verification settings.

 ## cURL error 60
 You may see the error `cURL error 60: SSL certificate problem: unable to get local issuer certificate`.
-This may be because your CA file is out of date or missing.
-You can [download the latest CA cert file from curl](https://curl.haxx.se/ca/cacert.pem), install it somewhere accessible and point at it from your php.ini file with the `openssl.cafile` and `curl.cainfo` properties.
+This may be because your CA file is out of date or missing - see above for how to fix that.

-This error can also be caused if your PHP is using a libcurl compiled with libressl (a common option on homebrew) which has [a bug relating to this](https://github.com/libressl-portable/portable/issues/80) instead of the default openssl or OS X's built-in Secure Transport - running `curl -V` will tell you what yours is compiled with, like this:
+This error can also be caused if your PHP is using a libcurl compiled with libressl (a common option on homebrew), which has [a bug relating to this](https://github.com/libressl-portable/portable/issues/80), instead of the default openssl or OS X's built-in Secure Transport - running `curl -V` will tell you what yours is compiled with, like this:

     curl 7.48.0 (x86_64-apple-darwin15.4.0) libcurl/7.48.0 OpenSSL/1.0.2g zlib/1.2.5 libssh2/1.7.0 nghttp2/1.9.2